+If you use extension cords, be careful.
 Go over these extension cord safety tips to keep your home and family safe during the holidays and year-round:

 - Schedule a professional electrical safety inspection every year.
 In order to keep your electrical system safe from shocks, electrical arcing, and home fires, it’s important to schedule an electrical safety inspection every year from a qualified electrician.